Ph.D. Candidate, Stockholm School of Economics, Stockholm/Sweden

 email: atahan.afsar@hhs.se

 My research areas include Behavioral Economics, Computational Economics, Game Theory, Microeconomic Theory, and Political Economics.
-My current research focuses on (i) information acquisition and information design, with an emphasis on political and normative behavior, (ii) theoretical and empirical analysis of models of learning in games, and (iii) Political economics, with an emphasis on parliamentary democracies.
+My current research focuses on (i) theoretical and empirical analysis of models of learning in games, (ii) information acquisition and information design, with an emphasis on political and normative behavior, and (iii) Political economics, with an emphasis on parliamentary democracies.

 Economic Modelling, Volume 132, Article 106626